SharePoint/sp-dev-docs/docs/solution-guidance/Taxonomy-operations-sample-app-for-SharePoint.md

 ---
 title: Taxonomy operations sample SharePoint Add-in
-description:
-ms.date: 5/2/2018
+description: As part of your Enterprise Content Management (ECM) strategy, you can create and read taxonomy data on a SharePoint list. ms.date: 5/2/2018
 ---

 # Taxonomy operations sample SharePoint Add-in

-As part of your Enterprise Content Management (ECM) strategy, you can create and read taxonomy data on a SharePoint list.

-_**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

 The Core.MMS sample console application shows you how to interact with the SharePoint managed metadata service to create and retrieve terms, term sets, and groups.
-This sample will also run in a provider-hosted app, such as an ASP.NET MVC web application.
-Use this solution if you want to migrate terms between SharePoint farms or display terms in your custom app.
+This sample also runs in a provider-hosted add-in, such as an ASP.NET MVC web application.

+Use this solution if you want to migrate terms between SharePoint farms or display terms in your custom add-in.

 ## Before you begin
-<a name="sectionSection0"> </a>

 To get started, download the [Core.MMS](https://github.com/SharePoint/PnP/tree/master/Samples/Core.MMS) sample add-in from the Office 365 Developer Patterns and Practices project on GitHub.

 > [!NOTE]
 > The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

-Before you run this app, you'll need:
+Before you run this add-in, you'll need:

 - The URL of your SharePoint site.